vebradev/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

         2.2.1 remove upper floors and start again with the step 2
 3. Terminate the process once there's one floor remaining
 4. Return broken eggs count

+Using this binary search algorithm has a run time complexity of `O(log n)` since it uses divide & conquer techique.